osrg/gobgp/docs/sources/filter-detail.md

  ```

 - example 3
-  - As with PrefixSet, NeighborSet can have multiple NeighborInfoList like this;
+  - As with PrefixSet, NeighborSet can have multiple NeighborInfoList like this.

  ```
  # example 3